sysu-software-2022/LoupeRunner/README.md

 ### **Step12: Sorting blast hits**

+▷

 - Input:  ``CLUSTERS_Cas/CLUSTER_*.ali``, `CDS.pty `, `VicinityIDs_Cas.lst`, `Seeds_Cas.tsv`, `Vicinity_Cas.tsv`

   - Parameters:

     - (1) SortingOverlapThreshold:

+      Overlap threshold; hits are subject to sorting between two profiles if they overlap by more than the threshold value

     - (2) SortingCoverageThresold:

+      Overlap threshold; hits are subject to sorting between two profiles if they overlap by more than the threshold value

+This step will read the BLAST hits from the CLUSTERS folder and save the sorted results for each cluster in the CLUSTERS\_\${DefenseSystem_Name} /Sorted/ folder with a ‘.hits_sorted’ extension: